 Plant Profile for Acer saccharum Marsh (sugar maple): USDA, NRCS.
 2011.
 The PLANTS Database (http://plants.usda.gov, 20 January 2011).
 National Plant Data Center, Baton Rouge, LA 70874-4490 USA.

 Acer saccharum Marsh (sugar maple): United States Department of Agriculture: Forest Service: Agriculture Handbook 654: Silvics of North America.

 CalPhotos Photo Database: Photographs of Acer saccharum from CalPhotos, a project of the Biodiversity Sciences Technology group (BSCIT), part of the Berkeley Natural History Museums at UC, Berkley.

-New York State Maple Producers Association: Official website.
+Website: The New York State Maple Producers Association.

 More symbols & emblems: Complete list of official New York state symbols from NETSTATE.COM.

 From Seed to Maple Tree: Following the Life Cycle, by Laura Purdie Salas.
 24 pages.
 Publisher: Picture Window Books (September 1, 2008) Reading level: Ages 4-8.

 What does a seed need to grow?
 What color flowers does a sugar maple tree have?
 Let your mind bloom as you learn about the life cycle of a sugar maple tree.

 Maple Trees, by Marcia S. Freeman.
 24 pages.
 Publisher: Capstone Press (September 1, 1998) Reading level: Ages 4-8.